 Company info tells us Qapital employs behavioral science as an integral part of its foundation, making it enjoyable, rather than a dreaded chore, to save and invest without breaking a budget.

-Can stay within a budget, spending wisely and investing smartly be fun?
-We agree with Qapital and say, hell yea, it can be.
+Can stay within a budget, spending wisely, and investing smartly be fun?
+We agree with Qapital and say absolutely it can be.

-Once your round-ups total a paltry $5, the money is rolling from your linked checking account into investments, where it will gain momentum like a downhill snowball.
-There are no minimums and zero commission fees, and a field of experts watch over your investments like sheepherders in the night.
+Once your round-ups total $5, the money will roll from your linked checking account into investments.
+There are no minimums and zero commission fees, and each investment is linked to your predetermined goals.

-Talk about diversifying: Acorns Core spreads your wealth around more than 7,000 stocks and bonds.
-No one-shot wonders here!
+Talk about diversifying: Acorns Lite spreads your wealth around more than 7,000 stocks and bonds.

-Acorns Earn is a long list of retail partners that will earmark an extra 5 to 10 percent of your transaction in cash back to your Acorns brokerage account.
-They include Dollar Shave Club, Groupon, Sephora, DirecTV, Expedia, Nike, Warby Parker and a whole long list of other cool places where you’re probably already shopping.
+Acorns Earn is a long list of 350+ retail partners that will earmark an extra 5 to 10 percent of your transaction in cashback to your Acorns brokerage account.
+They include Dollar Shave Club, Groupon, Sephora, Nike, Warby Parker, and a whole long list of other cool places where you’re probably already shopping.

 Acorns Spend, a debit card for a checking account with Acorns built-in, is a beneficial addition to the mix.
 The account has no minimum balance requirement, no overdraft fees, and unlimited free or fee-reimbursed ATMs nationwide.

 But wait, there’s more!
-Acorns Later offer Individual Retirement Accounts (IRAs) recommended to you by experts, based on your goals, employment and income, then keep you posted on how you’re doing.
-(Let us insert here our hearty endorsement of IRAs because they let you save money without all the tax complications of other investments).
+Acorns Later offers Individual Retirement Accounts (IRAs) recommended to you by experts, based on your goals, employment and income, then keep you posted on how you’re doing.

 Jump into Acorns Grow, where you’ll have online access to a vast variety of tutorials and other educational content.
 This will help you grow your investment know-how and sound like one of the brilliant guys.

-If you want to go all in and sign up for Acorns Core, Acorns Later and Acorns Spend, it will cost you an astonishingly affordable $3 per month.
+If you want to go all-in and sign up for Acorns Lite, Acorns Later, and Acorns Spend, it will cost you an astonishingly affordable $3 per month.